 In 2020, the Board of Commissioners revamped the Law Department (formerly known as the Solicitor’s Office) to reflect the Board’s commitment to integrity, efficiency, and good government.
-Under the leadership of County Solicitor Joe Khan, the County’s first fulltime Solicitor, the Law Department is now staffed by dedicated attorneys who take a constitutional oath of office upon their appointment and fulltime paralegals with diverse and substantial portfolios.
+Under the leadership of County Solicitor Joe Khan, the County’s first fulltime Solicitor, the Law Department is now staffed by fulltime attorneys who take a constitutional oath of office upon their appointment and paralegals with diverse and substantial portfolios.

 Since the Department’s reorganization, these professionals have helped the County accomplish several key goals, including:

-- Drafting Bucks County’s Fair Chance and Equal Pay hiring policies to redress inequality
+- Drafting Bucks County’s Fair Chance and Equal Pay hiring policies to redress inequality;

-- Proposing and implementing prison reforms to protect inmates, workers, and the general public
+- Proposing and implementing prison reforms to protect inmates, workers, and the general public;